-The updated style now also corrects a few bugs in the prior version.
+The style now also comes without a few bugs that it had previously.
 These include

 Society of Biblical Literature

-Like CBA, SBL style requires you to cite a number of resources by specific abbreviations.
+Like CBA, SBL style requires you to cite a number of resources by specific abbreviations.4

-Now, however, annote-based citations are supported in the SBL style that’s in the Zotero repository.
+Now, however, abbreviation-based citations are supported in the SBL style that’s in the Zotero repository.5

 So, if you cite a grammar, you can just choose “section” as the locator type.
 You don’t any longer need to drop in § or §§ as the first characters in the locator field.

 Just choose a “section” locator and enter the sections you’re citing.
 Zotero will take care of the rest.

 When citing lexicon entries from sources like BDAG or HALOT, SBL style wants the head word to come in quotation marks.
 The Zotero style will automate this behavior if you select the “sub verbo” locator type in the citation dialog box.